ZackMason/windows-cpp-guide/README.md

 # windows-cpp-guide
-Collection of thoughts on productive windows workflows, specifically for cpp game development
+Collection of thoughts on productive windows workflows, **specifically for cpp game development**, but non game devs might find this useful

 This page is very early in development (May 8, 2023)

+Everything on this page is just my **personal opinion**.
+It's important that you find your own workflow that is most productive and best suits your goals, it might look something like this, or it might not.

 # Important